nf-core/phaseimpute/docs/usage.md

 To summarize:

-- If you have Variant Calling Format (VCF) files, join them into a single file and choose either GLIMPSE1 or GLIMPSE2.
+- If you have Variant Calling Format (VCF) files, join them into a single file and choose either GLIMPSE1, GLIMPSE2 or MINIMAC4.
 - If you have alignment files (e.g., BAM or CRAM), all tools are available, and processing will occur in `batch_size`:
   - GLIMPSE1 and STITCH may induce batch effects, so all samples need to be imputed together.
   - GLIMPSE2 and QUILT can process samples in separate batches.

-## Imputation tools `--steps impute --tools [glimpse1, glimpse2, quilt, stitch]`
+## Imputation tools `--steps impute --tools [glimpse1, glimpse2, quilt, stitch, minimac4]`

 You can choose different software to perform the imputation.
 In the following sections, the typical commands for running the pipeline with each software are included.
 Multiple tools can be selected by separating them with a comma (eg. `--tools glimpse1,quilt`).